 The Jolly Phonics flashcards are excellent.
 There are 60 double-sided flashcards featuring 43 main letter sounds cards and 17 alternative spelling cards.
 These help children learn letter sounds, how to form letters, read words, write words and learn alternative spellings of words.

 The Letter Formation Flashcards are great.
 They are a set of cards that are used in conjunction with a water pen (no mess!) and teach children the correct way to write letters.
 As they are used with a water pen they are ready to use again once the water has dried.

 Toys and Games

 We use lots of toys and games, too many to mention here, but does include things like wooden train tracks to encourage pretend play, dexterity skills (including pencil grip) and communication.
-As we have been focusing on speech, language, communication and learning to read we have used Orchard Toys games to encourage listening, memory and turn taking skills (the Shopping List game is great for this and is fun for all the family), magnetic letter for spelling and phonics along with letter formation, lacing beads and buttons to help with dexterity and fine motor skills, play money to help with counting and dexterity and the Learning Resources Lights and Sounds Buzzers have been great in conjunction with games to help with turn taking and encouraging to answer questions.
+As we have been focusing on speech, language, communication and learning to read we have used Orchard Toys games to encourage listening, memory and turn taking skills (the Shopping List game is great for this and is fun for all the family), Junior Learning Rainbow Phonics magnetic letters for spelling and phonics along with letter formation, lacing beads and buttons to help with dexterity and fine motor skills, play money to help with counting and dexterity and the Learning Resources Lights and Sounds Buzzers have been great in conjunction with games to help with turn taking and encouraging to answer questions.